Profession: Civil Rights Activist

 - 1962-07-10 Martin Luther King Jr. arrested during demonstration in Georgia

-- 1963-08-28 Martin Luther King Jr. delivers his "I have a dream speech" addressing civil rights march at Lincoln Memorial, Washington, D.C.
+- 1963-08-28 Martin Luther King Jr. delivers his "I have a dream" speech addressing a civil rights march at Lincoln Memorial, Washington, D.C.

 - 1964-10-14 Martin Luther King Jr. announced as winner of the Nobel Peace Prize